Stories from the Hungry

 It took everything the woman had to sit in the chair and Linda and her agency quickly acted and brought her some food to eat immediately.
 Linda said, “Forget the paperwork, we’ll do that later.”

-Linda and the young 20 year old woman she helped is one of tens of thousands of stories in our state where people don’t have enough food to eat.
+Linda and the young woman she helped are only a couple of the tens of thousands of stories in our state where people don’t have enough food to eat.